 Kansas has a new state park that has been well worth the wait!
-Little Jerusalem Badlands officially opened to the public in October of last year and has been on my “to-hike” list ever since.
+Little Jerusalem Badlands officially opened to the public in October 2019 and has been on my “to-hike” list ever since.

 Located just 18 miles north of Scott City in western Kansas this would make the perfect weekend getaway for some late summer/ early fall adventures.
 I went on this trip solo because it was completely spontaneous.
 But if you want to take the family I would recommend grabbing reservations at Historic Lake Scott (named by National Geographic as one of the country’s 50 must-see state parks) and exploring everything the area offers including Monument and Castle Rocks.